charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### Using sockets for GET requests is \(most likely\) overkill

-BitClient currently only supports HTTP trackers, which according to the specification respond accordingly to well-documented GET requests.
+BitClient \(my implementation\) currently only supports HTTP trackers, which according to the specification respond accordingly to well-documented GET requests.
 Initially I was connecting to these trackers using TCP sockets.
 I would then parse the response using regular expressions.
 Although it was a good exercise, it was likely a waste of my time -- I've seen GET requests plenty of times before, and I ultimately re-wrote the __tracker.py__ file in its entirety, scrapping its socket-focused approach and moved to using urllib instead.
 In retrospect, I got very little to show for the time that went into this.
 Even if you're using this project to learn about networking (which I was), there's enough interesting networking problems ahead to waste time on this.

 ### TypeError: 'str' does not support the buffer interface